Generalised second law beyond the semiclassical regime

 A trace allows one to define the density operator $\rho$ of any normal state $\Phi$ on $\mathcal{A}_{\mathcal{N}_a}^G$, and hence to find a von Neumann entropy for that state.
 But different choices of trace will lead to different density operators and entropies.
 Indeed, if $\rho$ is the density operator with respect to $\Tr_a$, then the density operator with respect to $\Tr_a^z$ is $\rho z^{-1}$, since

 This then implies that the von Neumann entropies defined with the two traces differ by the expectation value of $\log z$:

 This could in principle lead to issues in constructing inequalities relating entropies for different algebras, such as the GSL.
 However, our derivation of the GSL will follow from the monotonicity of relative entropy, and the value of the relative entropy does not depend on which trace one uses to define density operators -- indeed, the relative entropy can be written without any reference at all to traces or density operators~\cite{Araki:1976zv}.
-Therefore, in the rest of the paper we will just use the particular trace $\Tr_a$ which we construct below, thereby fixing this ambiguity in density operators and entropies (but one could use any of the other traces $\Tr_a^z$ and derive the same final result for the GSL -- indeed the expectation value of $\log z$ would contribute equally to the two sides of~\eqref{Equation: exact GSL}, and thus cancel out, giving the same inequality).
+Therefore, in the rest of the paper we will just use the particular trace $\Tr_a$ which we construct below, thereby fixing this ambiguity in density operators and entropies (but one could use any of the other traces $\Tr_a^z$ and derive the same final result for the GSL -- we will comment on this in more detail in Subsection~\ref{Subsection: normalisation ambiguities}).